 How Reference Materials Help Ensure Quality Control of Sieves

 ASTM E2427, Standard Test Method for Acceptance by Performance Testing for Sieves, offers a standardized path to implement these practices but is often overlooked as a useful tool for internal quality control programs.
-This method compares performance of a working sieve against that of an inspection or calibration grade reference sieve using either SRM’s or user-prepared reference materials.
-The focus of the test method is to measure and track performance of individual working sieves, but it also provides an excellent means of checking sieving sufficiency of the sieve shaker and can be a step toward standardizing multiple sieve sets against a master set, as described in an earlier Gilson blog post, 5 Simple Steps to Setting up a Flawless Quality Control Program.
+This method compares the performance of a working sieve against that of an inspection or calibration grade reference sieve using either SRM’s or user-prepared reference materials.
+The focus of the test method is to measure and track the performance of individual working sieves, but it also provides an excellent means of checking the sieving sufficiency of the sieve shaker and can be a step toward standardizing multiple sieve sets against a master set, as described in an earlier Gilson blog post, 5 Simple Steps to Setting up a Flawless Quality Control Program.

 The reference material is processed in turn on the reference sieve and the working sieve in the same sieve shaker used for normal testing.
 The difference between percentages retained by the reference sieve and working sieve is compared to the user-established tolerance to determine acceptability.
 After initial processing on the reference sieve, it is generally not necessary to repeat this step each time a performance test on a working sieve is run, if the same reference batch is used and the material has not degraded.
-These regularly scheduled in-house performance checks are cost-effective, convenient and offer a way to indirectly monitor changes in sieve performance as affected by ongoing wear.
+These regularly scheduled in-house performance checks are cost-effective, convenient, and offer a way to indirectly monitor changes in sieve performance as affected by ongoing wear.

 User-Prepared Reference Materials vs Standard Reference Materials (SRMs)